Szeliga coat of arms

-Szeliga - is a Polish Coat of Arms.
+Szeliga is a Polish coat of arms.
 It was used by several szlachta families in the times of the Polish–Lithuanian Commonwealth.

 History

-One of the oldest Polish coats of arms.
+It is one of the oldest Polish coats of arms.
 First reported in a heraldic inventory dated 1464–1480 "Insignia seu clenodia Regis et Regni Poloniae" by Polish historian Jan Długosz, who noted it as a genuine Polish coat of arms.
-This medieval historian noted information about Szeliga among the oldest 71 Polish coats of arms saying: "Scheliga lunam defectuosam ceruleam, in cuius medio crux eminet, in campo rubeo defert Genus Polonicum in Yenerem pronunt" [1].
+This medieval historian noted information about Szeliga as being among the oldest 71 Polish coats of arms saying: "Scheliga lunam defectuosam ceruleam, in cuius medio crux eminet, in campo rubeo defert Genus Polonicum in Yenerem pronunt".

 Blazon

 In the sanguine field there is a golden crescent with a golden cross dominating it.
 In the crest a peacock's tail or feathers.

 Notable bearers

-Notable bearers of this Coat of Arms include:
+Notable bearers of this coat of arms include: